 Risk-based sequencing: Patients with clinical urgency may warrant outreach even if other factors are unfavorable, but balance with practical reachability.

-5. Reachability: Can We Actually Contact Them?
+5. Reachability: Can You Actually Contact Them?

 Some patients are simply harder to reach.
 Factor this into prioritization.